-Welcome to my new site dedicated to the
+Welcome a new site dedicated to the

 Town and People of Shotts, Past and Present